IBM/event-streams/_2019.1.1/04-security/05-gdpr-considerations.md

 ## Data Life Cycle

 {{site.data.reuse.long_name}} is a general purpose pub-sub technology built on [Apache Kafka®](https://kafka.apache.org/){:target="_blank"} which can be used for the purpose of connecting applications.
-Some of these applications may be IBM-owned but others my by third party products provided by other technology suppliers.
+Some of these applications may be IBM-owned but others may be third-party products provided by other technology suppliers.
 As a result, {{site.data.reuse.long_name}} can be used to exchange many forms of data, some of which could potentially be subject to GDPR.